taurusilver7/facebook-2.0/README.md

 - The source of the image is added to the configured list of host names for the next js to search the host for resource.
 - Add next.config.js to add domains to the project.

 ## NextAuth Setup

 > authentication for next js.
-It gets the session for the user on the server.
+It gets the session for the user on the server when server rendering.

+- To add NextAuth.js to a project create a file called [...nextauth].js in pages/api/auth.

 ## Learn More